There is a destiny that makes us brothers:

 The karmic reasons for such an odd combination of entities in one incarnation are complex and need not be considered for the moment; except to note that Bacon's historical role from an esoteric point of view seems to have required a diversity of personality traits such as his paradoxical life certainly displayed, so he came to be called "the wisest, brightest, meanest of mankind".
 (Alexander Pope, Essay on Man, Epistle IV, 1734)

 He attained high office under Queen Elizabeth I and King James I of England, but was controversial in the intrigues and calumnies at court.
-Instrumental in the executions of the Earl of Essex and Sir Walter Raleigh (1552 – 1618), Bacon had an unpopular reputation with with those who could not have known that, despite his usual measure of meanness and enmity, he acted out of a karmic duty enjoined on him by the spiritual hierarchy whose secret agent he was.
+Instrumental in the executions of the Earl of Essex and Sir Walter Raleigh (1552 – 1618), Bacon had a most unpopular reputation with those who could not have known that, despite his usual measure of meanness and enmity, he acted out of a karmic duty enjoined on him by the spiritual hierarchy whose secret agent he was.
 Bacon alone understood the karmic role invested in Raleigh to incarnate the Luciferic spirit of the Elizabethan age — that is, to become the archetype of tragedy.
 He orchestrated Raleigh's inexorable condemnation and formulated the initiatic judgement pronounced on his great contemporary:

 "You have lived like a star, at which the world hath gazed.